Lokesh-Yegireddy/TechM_10336/MiniProjects/To-Do App/V1/README.md

      - The Add Task button changes to **Update Task** while editing.
      - Updates are reflected immediately in the table.
    - Edited date is displayed alongside the original posted date.
+   - If task status is updated to **Completed**, the form resets and editing is disabled.

 4. **Task Data Management**